jwuensche/scionlab-scripts/docs/testbeds/exo-geni.md

 ![Flukes Startup](../img/flukes01.png)

-Now, download the [default ScionLab Flukes configuration](../deployments/flukes.ndl) and load it into Flukes like this:
+Now, download the [default ScionLab ExoGeni configuration](../deployments/exogeni.ndl) and load it into Flukes like this:

 ![Flukes Open Request](../img/flukes02.png)